Decoding the string in terms of holographic quantum maps: Appendix A: Solutions of the junction condition:

-The solution to the junction conditions at linear order is below.
-Note that in the following solution we have turned off additional terms that solve the homogeneous equations, since they are not of the plane-wave form and don't affect the scattering. \begin{widetext}
+The solutions of the junction conditions for $\sigma_d$, $\tau_d$ and $x_d$ at the linear order are given below.
+Note that in the following solutions we have turned off additional terms that solve the homogeneous equations, since they are not of the plane-wave form and do not affect the scattering. \begin{widetext}